UNINETTSigma2/documentation/software/containers.md

  - You have a old software that needs some older dependencies and older kernel
  - You need a specific version of a software to run another software, e.g. CUDA

-# When not to use containers on NRIS HPC systems
+## When not to use containers on NRIS HPC systems
  - If the software you are planing to to use already installed as a module(s), then better to use that module or collection of modules
  - Windows containers.
 On NRIS HPC systems only containers that uses UNIX kernel would work
- - If you do not know what the container is exactly for. i.e. found a command on the internet and just want to try it
+ - If you do not know what the container is exactly for. i.e. found a command on the internet and just want to try it out

-# How to access singularity on NRIS HPC systems
+## How to access singularity on NRIS HPC systems
 Singularity is already installed globally on all our systems, and should be immediately available on your command line (no `module load` necessary):
 ```
 [me@login-1.SAGA ~]$ singularity --version
 singularity version 3.6.4-1.el7
 ```

-Please not that there are no modules to be loaded as singularity is installed system wide (on login and compute nodes)
+## How to find container images
 The following examples will demonstrate how you can _run_ container images that has already been prepared by others.
 If you want to learn how to _build_ your own containers, see our code development {ref}`guides <dev-guides>`.